Explore your mortgage options

 One of the advantages of home equity loans is that because they’re secured loans, the interest rate tends to be lower than personal and other unsecured loans.
 However, keep in mind that you’re taking out another loan entirely.
 That means you’ll have two monthly mortgage payments to make.

 Think of a HELOC as a sibling to a home equity loan.
 They’re both second mortgages that leverage your home’s equity.
 However, there are key differences between a HELOC and a home equity loan.

-A HELOC typically has a variable interest rate, meaning it can fluctuate after an introductory period and any time the market rate changes.
+A HELOC typically has a variable interest rate, meaning it can fluctuate any time the market rate changes following an introductory rate period.
 Instead of getting a lump sum, you get an amount of money you can borrow from, as you need, and only pay interest on what you borrow.

 A HELOC has two periods.
-The first is a draw phase where you’re free to borrow against the line of credit, typically 10 – 15 years.
+The first is a draw phase where you’re free to borrow against the line of credit, typically 10 – 15 years, and you only have to make payments on any interest owed.
 When the draw period ends, a repayment period of up to about 20 years begins.
-This is when you pay back the loan.
+This is when you pay back the loan principal and outstanding interest.